Zen: Monasticism

 Zen developed in a Buddhist monastic context and throughout its history, most Zen masters have been Buddhist monastics (bhiksus) ordained in the Buddhist monastic code (Vinaya) living in Buddhist monasteries.
-East Asian Buddhist monasticism differs in various respects from traditional Buddhist monasticism however, emphasizing self-sufficiency.
-For example, Zen monks do not live by begging, but store and cook their own food in the monastery and may even farm and grow their own food.
+East Asian Buddhist monasticism differs in various respects from traditional Buddhist monasticism, however, emphasizing self-sufficiency.
+For example, Zen monks do not live by begging; they store and cook their own food in the monastery and may even farm and grow their own.

 Zen Monastics in Japan are particularly exceptional in the Buddhist tradition because the monks and nuns can marry after receiving their ordination.
 This is because they follow the practice of ordaining under the bodhisattva vows instead of the traditional monastic Vinaya.

 Zen monasteries (伽藍, pinyin: qiélán, Jp: garan, Skt. saṃghārāma) will often rely on Zen monastic codes like the Rules of Purity in the Chan Monastery and Dogen's Pure Standards for the Zen Community (Eihei Shingi) which regulate life and behavior in the monastery.
-Zen monasteries often have a specific building or hall for meditation, the zendō (禅堂, Chinese: Chantáng), as well as a "buddha hall" (佛殿, Ch:, Jp: butsuden) used for ritual purposes which houses the "main object of veneration" (本尊, Ch: běnzūn, Jp: honzon), usually a Buddha image.
+Zen monasteries often have a specific building or hall for meditation, the zendō (禅堂, Chinese: Chantáng), as well as a "Buddha hall" (佛殿, Ch:, Jp: butsuden) used for ritual purposes which houses the "main object of veneration" (本尊, Ch: běnzūn, Jp: honzon), usually a Buddha image.
 Life in a Zen monastery is often guided by a daily schedule which includes periods of work, group meditation, rituals, and formal meals.

 Intensive group practice

-Intensive group meditation may be practiced by serious Zen practitioners.
-In the Japanese language, this practice is called sesshin.
-While the daily routine may require monks to meditate for several hours each day, during the intensive period they devote themselves almost exclusively to zen practice.
+Serious Zen practitioners may practice intensive group meditation.
+In Japanese, this practice is called sesshin.
+While the daily routine may require monks to meditate for several hours, during the intensive period, they devote themselves almost exclusively to Zen practice.
 The numerous 30–50 minute long sitting meditation (zazen) periods are interwoven with rest breaks, ritualized formal meals (Jp. oryoki), and short periods of work (Jp. samu) that are to be performed with the same state of mindfulness.
 In modern Buddhist practice in Japan, Taiwan, and the West, lay students often attend these intensive practice sessions or retreats.
 These are held at many Zen centers or temples.